bel90/only-on-SPLIT-TOWER-DEFENSE/README.md

 You are free to use this in any non-commercial project.
 I don't guarantee that this project is bug free.

 I am also developing Games for mobile Devices.
 For more information, please visit me on Facebook https://www.facebook.com/TesiGames

+Song is from Tagirijus - "Sawman and Son" (Album "Electronic 2018")

+Sound Effects are from Juhani Junkala from the "The Essential Retro Video Game Sound Effects Collection"

+Everything else is made by me.